1kg-ont-vienna/sv-analysis/scripts/README.md

 `cd qc/ && ./qc.sh`

+## MEI statistics

+The MEI statistics can be computed using

+`cd mei_statistics/ && ./stats.sh`

 ## Lifting of SVs to GRCh38

 This workflow uses the phased SVs for each sample to implant SVs into CHM13 haplotypes, which are then aligned to GRCh38 and called via [svim-asm](https://github.com/eldariont/svim-asm).